Founded in 2008

 Unlike blue LEDs, whose emissions start at 430nm, Soraa’s spectral emission begins at 400nm, providing all the fluorescent excitation needed to discriminate clearly between shades of white.
 However, unlike more traditional sources of light, Soraa’s products emit no harmful ultra-violet.

-This technology is violet-emission 3-phospor, and the whiteness rendering it creates is VP Natural White.
+This technology is violet-emission 3-phosphor, and the whiteness rendering it creates is VP Natural White.

-Directional lighting has stringent requirements that LED lighting manufactures must meet: well-controlled beam angles from 9 degrees to 60 degrees; tight form factors often based on halogen predecessors; uniform colour across the beam; and sharp single shadows like that delivered by halogen and incandescent lamps.
+Directional lighting has stringent requirements that LED lighting manufacturers must meet: well-controlled beam angles from 9 degrees to 60 degrees, tight form factors often based on halogen predecessors, uniform colour across the beam, and sharp single shadows like that delivered by halogen and incandescent lamps.

-The relatively large size of most LED light sources makes this a challenge.
-Fundamental laws of optics dictate that large sources in small form factors result in wide bean angles.
-Colour variations across the LED light source are often clearly seen in the beam.
-And the multiple-source arrays of LEDs used to create sufficient lumen output cause multiple shadows, obscuring detail in colours and textures.
+Also, you will see any colour variations across the LED light source in the beam.
+And multiple-source-arrays of LEDs used to create sufficient lumen output cast multiple shadows, obscuring detail in colours and textures.